vatervonacht/podcasts/edelstein/README.md

 ### Questions/Topics

 #### Clinical Psychology and REBT
-Really want to dig in to the practice of clinical psychology and specifically REBT, but before we go there....

 * Can you talk about what it was that got you interested in psychology and how you found your way to being a practicing clinical psychologist?